menu

 I attended one of the open house events held by the University of Hawaii (UH) at Manoa nursing school to find out more about the Direct Entry into Nursing (DEN) program.
 This information session helped me determine that I wanted to apply.
 I appreciated how being accepted into the DEN program would give me a sense of relief, pride, and belonging on the very first day of college.

-Another reason I chose to attend NAWSON is because I was fortunate enough to have received the UH Manoa Provost Achievement Scholarship (formerly the Chancellor’s Scholarship).
+Another reason I chose to attend SONDH is because I was fortunate enough to have received the UH Manoa Provost Achievement Scholarship (formerly the Chancellor’s Scholarship).
 Knowing that I could complete a four-year program, graduate with a Bachelor’s of Science in Nursing degree, and then become a Registered Nurse at a greatly reduced expense was very important to me.

 Q: What have you most enjoyed during your time here?